01avi/School-Website/README.md

-# ABC School Website
+# School Website

-Welcome to the ABC School website project.
+Welcome to the School website project.
 This is a React-based web application for showcasing the school's information, events, and contact details.

 ## Table of Contents